 Four Eastern business owners became interested in Tombstone’s opportunity.
 They formed Historic Tombstone Adventures Corporation.
 They built the Lookout Lodge on the Western edge of town.
 They also bought many Tombstone businesses:6

 - The O.K.
 Corral and connecting land where Fly’s studio stood

 They planned restoration and reconstruction to 1800 appearances, with a historical consultant for accuracy.
 Eventually the corporation sold out businesses to individuals or other companies.
 Or donated properties to the City of Tombstone.

-And that's fine!
-We hope when people visit, they'll appreciate at least some authentic history.
-It isn't an amusement park, or an artificially built Wild West town.
-It's a real city, with a history from the 1800s.
-We who live here take pride in that.
-We welcome you to come here to enjoy what our town has to offer!
+And that’s fine!
+We hope when people visit, they’ll appreciate at least some authentic history.
+It isn’t an amusement park, or an artificially built Wild West town.
+It’s a real city, with a history from the 1800s.
+Those who live here take pride in that.
+We welcome you to come enjoy what Tombstone Arizona has to offer!

 1 Parker, J.L.
 (1961, Aug.
 20).
 Mining in Arizona: Tombstone merits more from history.
 P. 68, Arizona Republic, Phoenix, AZ.

 2 Cary, J. (1950, Jan.
 30).
 Tombstone to seek old ways.
 P. 3, Tucson Daily Citizen, Arizona.